 CALL OR TEXT US NOW

-Some residents of Dallas, and the entire State of Texas, find themselves looking for information on how to sell an inherited house before probate.
+Some residents of Dallas Fort Worth, and the entire State of Texas, find themselves looking for information on how to sell an inherited house before probate.
 This is normally because they have either inherited a house through a will or have been recently named as executor.

 A common situation that triggers questions and the need to find answers to several important questions.
 One of those important questions is "can you sell a house before probate is granted?"

 Some people who end up with an inherited home may often not want to keep it.
-Some may not have the means to keep it even if they wanted to.
 It could be their parent’s home and both parents are now deceased.
 One option is to put the house for sale on the market.
 The question in such a case, "can you sell an inherited house before probate?"

 If a will does exist, then chances are a family member who is close to the deceased is aware of this important document.
 It very well may be that this person is named as the executor in the will.
 The executor has the obligation to see that the last wishes of the deceased as outlined in their will.
 She/He should make sure it is fully carried out.
 If property in question is part of an estate, such as a house, this most likely will have to go through a probate process.

-Some of those individuals who did inherit a house may not know the lengthy process it has to go through - a probate process.
+Some of those individuals who did inherit a house may not know the lengthy process involved with a probate process.
 Upon trying to list the property and attempting to put the house on the market for sale.
-The experienced Realtor representing them will know that the house must go through the "selling a house before probate" process.
+The Realtor representing them will know details of "selling a house before probate".
 This is critical for a sale to be legal.

 This process transfers the property title to the heirs.
 It involves two individuals who have nothing to gain from the estate sign the affidavit.
 Afterwards the document must then be filed with the deed record department in the local county where the house is located.